derailed/k9s_site/_topics/config.markdown

 k9s:
   # The name of the context parent cluster
   cluster: bumblebeetuna
-  readOnly: false          # [New!] you can now single out a given context and make it readonly.
+  readOnly: false          # [NEW!] you can now single out a given context and make it readonly.
 Woof!
   skin: in_the_navy        # [NEW!] you can also skin individual contexts.
 Woof Woof!
   # Tracks namespace configuration
   namespace: